Selection Process

 Class Selection

 Applicants must complete a two-part application, which will be reviewed by a selection committee.
-Each selected applicant will be asked to participate in a face-to-face interview at a mutually agreed-upon location in Virginia or in a Skype interview.
+Each selected applicant will be asked to participate in a face-to-face interview at a mutually agreed-upon location in Virginia.
 Desired participants include individuals with a vested interest in the success of Virginia agriculture and aspirations for increased leadership roles.
 Based on the pool of applicants, reasonable representation and diversity will be sought from the standpoint of geographic location, range in age, and agricultural sector.
-Up to 20 men and women will be invited to participate in each class.w.
+Up to 20 men and women will be invited to participate in each class.

 Qualifications